firefoxic/conjure/README.md

 > #### Note: Don’t forget to specify the `-m` flag
 >
-> When processing raster images, the `-m` (`--add-meta-data`) flag enables generation of metadata files in JSON and JS formats.
-Metadata files are convenient for generating the `picture` tag.
-For macro of templating engines (like Nunjucks) a JSON file is more suitable.
-And for a component of frameworks (especially Vite-based frameworks such as Astro) JS file is more convenient, because its dynamic imports when building a project will trigger hashing of image files and return paths to new files.
+> When processing raster images, the `-m` flag (`--add-meta-data`) enables the generation of metadata files.
+Metadata files are useful for generating the `picture` tag.
+JS files are needed in Vite-based frameworks (such as Astro) because their dynamic imports during project build return paths to hashed files.
+And using custom properties from the CSS icon file allows you to automatically encode icons into styles.

 ### Examples